Los Tuxtlas: Socioeconomics

 The political region of Los Tuxtlas is one of ten in the state of Veracruz and consists of four municipalities: Catemaco, San Andrés Tuxtla, Santiago Tuxtla and Hueyapan de Ocampo.
 Together, these cover a territory of 2,947km2, 4.1% of the state total.
 San Andrés Tuxtla and Hueyapan de Ocampo are the largest, accounting for 56.6% of the total area.
 This political region is bordered by the Olmeca and Papaloapan regions with the Gulf of Mexico to the east.

 Most of the population is rural.
-As of 2010, the region had a population of 304,033 people, with a growth rate of just over one percent.
-Only about fifty four percent are classified by the state as rural, with the rest living in twelve towns and cities with 2,500 people of more.
+As of 2010, the region had a population of 304,033 people, with a growth rate of just over 1%.
+Only about 54% are classified by the state as rural, with the rest living in 12 towns and cities with 2,500 people of more.
 However, there is a total of 860 communities in the four municipalities, with an average population of only 193 per community.
 The most rural is Hueyapan, with over 70% of the population being rural.
 The most urban is Catemaco, with about 57% living in urban areas, but most densely populated municipalities overall are San Andrés and Santiago Tuxtla.

 Official tallies state that 3.7% of the population speaks an indigenous language, with 1.6% of these not speaking Spanish.
 However, 16,258 are stated as “living in indigenous homes,” meaning the head of the household speaks an indigenous language.
-An academic study put the percentage of the indigenous population at about thirty percent.
+An academic study put the percentage of the indigenous population at about 30%.
 Most of these are Nahuas and Popoulcas, with 23.8% of the total indigenous population found in Hueyapan.

 The region, especially Catemaco, is known for the survival of magical practices.